Skip to main content

 MID-DAY-MEAL(NAMKEEN RICE)

-In the evening, after the school, we(me and children of class 4-8) planned a storytelling and activity session.
-It went for almost a month and we started with storytelling and reached to Nukkad Natak.
+In the evening, after school, we (me and the children of class 4-8) planned a storytelling and activity session.
+It continued for almost a month and we started with storytelling and eventually performed Nukkad Natak.
 We read many stories sitting in a circle side by side and also listened to everyone.
 We learned together how to give respect to a reader and what happens when we listen to things carefully.
-Do we enjoy more if we involve our self in the story and started analysing the situation?
+Do we enjoy more if we involve ourselves in the story and start analysing the situation?
 We also talked about the story and tried to empathise with the character.
-That's how we were able to shift easily from story to Nukkad Natak.
+That's how we were able to shift easily from the stories to performing in Nukkad Natak.

 कहनियों मे हैं आप!